-- B.34 In determining the split of gilt issuance, the government has considered its analysis of the relative cost-effectiveness of the different gilt types and maturities, its risk preferences including for the portfolio as well as the issuance programme, and the market feedback it has received. - B.35 Continuing demand for short conventional gilts is anticipated, including from overseas investors.
-However, the relatively high weight that the government places on managing its near-term exposure to refinancing risk has also continued to influence its decision on the amount of short-dated conventional gilt issuance. - B.36 In deciding the proportion of medium conventional gilts to issue, the government recognises the important role that medium conventional gilts (particularly in the 10-year maturity) play in facilitating the hedging of a wide range of gilt market exposures through the futures market, which helps underpin liquidity in the sector. - B.37 Market feedback suggests ongoing demand for long-dated conventional gilts from domestic investors in particular.
-Additionally, in determining the amount of long-dated conventional gilts to issue, the government has taken into account the role of long conventional issuance in mitigating its near-term exposure to refinancing risk. - B.38 For conventional gilts, the risk premia analysis suggests that issuance across the maturity spectrum is broadly equivalent in terms of cost effectiveness.
-In addition, conventional and index-linked gilts are broadly cost equivalent under market implied inflation expectations.
-The exception is for long-dated index-linked gilts, where the analysis suggests they are more cost-effective to issue than long-dated conventional gilts.
-In relation to risk, the government is aware the significant volume of index-linked issuance in recent years has consequences for the overall amount of index-linked debt outstanding.
-Therefore, the cost effectiveness of index-linked gilts has been weighed against the need to retain a balance in the debt portfolio as well as in the annual issuance programmes. - B.39 Taking these considerations into account, the government's intention is to deliver in 2016-17 a well-diversified gilt issuance programme that utilises different types and maturities of gilts. - B.40 A somewhat larger portion of issuance will also be held in initially unallocated form in 2016-17 compared to last year.
-The main purpose of the unallocated portion of issuance is to grant increased flexibility to the DMO to issue any type or maturity of gilt in response to in-year evolution in demand and market conditions, while remaining consistent with the principles of predictability and transparency.
+- B.33 In determining the split of gilt issuance, the government has considered its analysis of the relative cost-effectiveness of the different gilt types and maturities, its risk preferences including for the portfolio as well as the issuance programme, and the market feedback it has received. - B.34 Continuing demand for short conventional gilts is anticipated, including from overseas investors.
+However, the relatively high weight that the government places on managing its near-term exposure to refinancing risk has also continued to influence its decision on the amount of short-dated conventional gilt issuance.

+- B.35 In deciding the proportion of medium conventional gilts to issue, the government recognises the important role that medium conventional gilts (particularly in the 10-year maturity) play in facilitating the hedging of a wide range of gilt market exposures through the futures market, which helps underpin liquidity in the sector. - B.36 Market feedback suggests ongoing demand for long-dated conventional gilts from domestic investors in particular.
+Additionally, in determining the amount of long-dated conventional gilts to issue, the government has taken into account the role of long conventional issuance in mitigating its near-term exposure to refinancing risk. - B.37 For conventional gilts, the risk premia analysis suggests that issuance across the maturity spectrum is broadly equivalent in terms of cost-effectiveness.
+Under market implied inflation expectations, index-linked gilts are expected to be more cost effective to issue than equivalent maturity conventional gilts, particularly at longer maturities.
+In relation to risk, the government is aware the significant volume of index-linked issuance in recent years has consequences for the overall amount of inflation exposure in its debt portfolio.
+Accordingly, the cost-effectiveness of index-linked gilts has been weighed against the need to retain a balance in the debt portfolio as well as in the annual issuance programmes. - B.38 Taking these considerations into account, the government's intention is to deliver in 2017-18 a gilt issuance programme that is well-diversified amongst different types and maturities of gilts, but with a slight bias towards longer maturities. - B.39 A slightly smaller portion of issuance will be held in initially unallocated form in 2017-18 compared to last year.
+The main purpose of the unallocated portion of issuance is to give increased flexibility to the DMO to issue any type or maturity of gilt by any issuance method in response to in-year evolution in demand and market conditions, while remaining consistent with the principles of predictability and transparency.